Frequently Asked Questions

 Fee for your Jewelsure approved jeweller to list your existing items:

 This fee is decided by your jeweller depending on the level of work to be done to determine the type of gems involved and other factors.
-Most jewellers charge between $55 and $80 per item as a once only cost.
-Please contact your jeweler to work out the fee for your jewellery items.
+Your jeweller will let you know the one time fee to identify, test and record your jewellery on Jewelscan.

 This is a once only cost that never has to be repeated as long as you remain a Jewelscan member.